Gaming With A Purpose

-With the right planning, You can play under 15 hours a week, which is a good amount to play if your goal is to get good at your games and consistently perform better compared to when you are overplaying.
+With the right planning, You can play around 15 hours a week or less, which is a good amount to play if your goal is to get good at your games and consistently perform better compared to when you are overplaying.
 The other important thing is that you’re not playing every single day.
 That being said, your gaming sessions do still need to be long enough to get something out of it.
 30min isn’t going to afford you much learning, you’ll want a bit more time than that.
 We’ll have a look at an ideal gaming schedule in part 2, but basically you need to give your brain a chance to learn, and then a chance to lock it in.
 How you spend that time is really important.

 Quality Over Quantity

 If you game too little, you may not develop the skill you want, making it hard to have fun.

 If you game too much, you’ll take longer than you need to gain that skill, and again, you’ll make it hard to have fun.
 You’ll get salty and you’ll get bored.
 You’ll chase the enjoyment but rarely catch up to it.
 That’s just how the brain works when repeating tasks too many times.
 If you play intelligently, you are more likely to experience a flow state when you play.
 Let me tell you, this is the real reason why you play.